foundersandcoders/old-coursebook/patterns/week1/development-basics/Refactoring/Code Refactoring ReadME.md

  computer code – changing the factoring – without changing its external behavior.

 ## Why?
-Refactoring improves non functional attributes, code readability and simplicity.
+Refactoring improves code readability and simplicity.
 The person who benefits most from refactoring is your coworker, the person who has to read your code, understand it and add new features.
 In addition, if you do want to change the codes functionality, it is much easier to do once the code has been simplified (refactored).Code simplicity, manageability is paramount to productivity.